Making the change, querying the change

-Make no change that you could not defend if asked to.
+Make no change that you couldn’t defend

-Make the most economical change that solves the problem you’ve identified.
+Make the most economical change that solves the problem you’ve identified

 Developing an editing process